Software-defined emergency alerting, engineered like a broadcast appliance.

 hardware-service

-GPIO relay control, OLED/VFD displays, LED sign protocols.
+GPIO relays, OLED/VFD displays, LED sign protocols.
 I2C/GPIO access.

 noaa-poller / ipaws-poller